RylanJGraham/Game_Development_Project1/README.md

 ## Controls

  - {ControlsScheme}
+ - AS: Horizontal movement
- - WASD: Movement
+ - W: Jump
- - SPACE: Jump
+ - SPACE: Attack
- - ESC: Quit
+ - ESC: Pause
  - F1/F2: Start from the first/second level
  - F3: Start from the beginning of the current level
  - F5: Save the current game state